Tjerk258/vesofton_otd/Documentation/Mainpage.md

 With this software you can easily print different types of graphics on a vga screen over UART.

 This software can generate a VGA signal of 240 x 320 pixels.
-Doxygen now automated with github actions.

 @section Flowchart
 The beautiful flowchart.